garronej/evt/README.md

 # Motivation

-Overcoming those EventEmitter's common problems:
+Addressing the common problems faced with EventEmitter:
 - Hard to type.
-- Removing a particular listener is a pain as it require to have a reference of the listener.
+- Removing a particular listener is a pain, it require to keep the listener.
 - Can't easily add a one-time listener for the next event satisfying a given conditions.
-- Promise support was an afterthought.
+- Promise support was added as an afterthought.

 # Try it in your browser right now